trteodor/Unit_Tests_EmbCode_example/README.md

 ## Hello,
-in this project I learned how to use the Unity and Cmock framework, and the makefile syntax.
-After completing this project, I know how to run unit tests on embedded systems! :) I also know a bit of makefile syntax.
+This project was made for educational purposes.
+I wanted to learn how to use the "Unity" framework for unit testing in embedded systems.
+After completing this project, I know how to run unit tests in embedded systems! :) When I completed this project, I also got to know the makefile syntax a bit.

 *http://www.throwtheswitch.org/unity

 I got acquainted with the syntax of makefiles and thanks to that **_I created my own build system_** for Unit Tests with Unity
 * In my opinion, the created building system is very easy and convenient

-In this example i used STM32CubeMX to generate project template for STM32F103
+Why I decide create my own build system?
+I was able to use Ceedlink..
-* Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.
+* But I also wanted to get to know the makefile syntax and Ceedlink is not very intuitive for me

 ## Created build system which using non recursive makefile is fully independent
 * Evry one tested file may be compilated totally independent! :)